 The Launch of Silent Partner

-In late 2000 I suffered a health setback that required me to take about a year off to undergo a variety of treatments and some rehab.
-While there were unfounded rumors coursing through the sport of my pending "demise," one person had no problem picking up the phone to make the call to ask the uncomfortable question of how I was doing.
+In 2000 Jon suffered a health setback that required taking about a year off to undergo a variety of treatments, surgeries and some intense physical rehabilitation.
+While there were unfounded rumors making their way through the sport of his impending demise, there was one person who felt comfortable picking up the phone to ask the difficult question as to his health status.

-By August 10, 2001 I was recovering quite nicely, but didn't know how or when I was ever going to be able to reenter the NASCAR work force.
+By August 2001 Jon was recovering quite nicely, but had no idea on how or when he was going to be able to re-enter that niche work force.

-After a year away from racing to serve as EVP for the Patient Advocate mission that assisted patients facing life-threatening illness, and getting PAF's new corporate partnerships department stood up, I opted to make my return to the Roush fold, this time with my good friend and legendary engine builder Doug Yates, CEO of Roush Yates Engines and Jack's business partner.
-RYE needed a Vice President of Marketing and the opportunity to work with Doug on a daily basis proved to be an amazing two years where I was able to secure strategic partners and create new revenue streams to offset the costs of producing these very expensive racing engines.
-We also opened a 50,000 square-foot retail parts store in Mooresville and built the Roush Yates Performance brand into being internationally recognized and respected.
+After taking 2010 away from racing to serve as EVP for the Patient Advocate mission that assisted patients facing life-threatening illness, and getting PAF's new corporate partnerships department in place, Jon, as planned, opted to return to the Roush fold, this time with legendary engine builder Doug Yates, CEO of Roush Yates Engines - and Mr. Roush's business partner.
+RYE needed a Vice President of Marketing and the opportunity to work with Doug on a daily basis proved to be an amazing two years where Jon was able to secure strategic partners and create new revenue streams to offset the costs of producing those very expensive racing engines.
+They also opened a 50,000 square-foot retail parts store in Mooresville and built Roush Yates Performance into an internationally recognized and respected brand.

-In late 2012 Robby Gordon approached me with an opportunity to help him launch his all new mega stadium off-road truck racing series that was getting a lot of industry media attention After discussing the situation with Doug Yates and hearing Doug's emphatic words of encouragement to go and seize this opportunity, I went off with Robby and his new series called Stadium Super Trucks for an early 2013 series premier.
-Putting on massive race events in NFL stadiums - on dirt - was going to be a very exciting adventure and challenge.
+In late 2012 Robby Gordon approached Jon with an opportunity to help launch his all-new mega stadium off-road truck racing series that was receiving a lot of national media attention After discussing the situation with Doug Yates who gave emphatic words of encouragement to go act on the lucrative opportunity, Sands set off with Gordon and his new series called Stadium Super Trucks for its 2013 series premier.
+Putting on massive race events in NFL stadiums - on dirt - was going to be an exciting adventure and challenge.
 It turned out to be a successful launch of the new series, which is going strong to this day.